-Standlevel dependence network models were generated for both the wild stand and the garden using the methods of Araujo et al. (2011).
+Stand-level dependence network models were generated for both the wild stand and the garden using the methods of Araujo et al. (2011).
 This method uses conditional probability to compare the observed to the expected frequency of co-occurrences between all pairs of species.
 The method produces a matrix of statistically significant dependency values for each dataset.
-Here it is important to note that each dependency value is the probability of co-occurrence relative to the probability of occurrence across the entire sample, and therefore, it can produce different value for each species pair.
-The result is a matrix that defines a network of significant relationships between species based on the degree to which they occur with or without another species relative to that species occurring at all.
+Here it is important to note that each dependency value is the probability of co-occurrence relative to the probability of occurrence across the entire sample, and therefore, it can produce a different value for each species in a pair.
+The result is a matrix that defines a network of significant relationships between species based on the degree to which they occur with or without another species, relative to that species occurring at all.

 To explore the tree level patterns that contribute to the stand level network structure, we conducted null-model based co-occurrence analysis.
-We used Stone and Roberts (1991) C-score i,jn(ri -S)(rj -S)2n, where r is the total number of occurrences for a species and S is the number of co-occurrences of species i and j for all n species).
+We used Stone and Roberts (1991) C-score (C-Score = i,jn(ri -S)(rj -S)2n, where r is the total number of occurrences for a species and S is the number of co-occurrences of species i and j for all n species).
 A Standardized Effect Size (SES = xobs - xsimsdsim ) was then calculated for each tree by standardizing the observed C-score with C-scores for co-occurrence matrices generated by permuting the matrices so that species totals were preserved (Gotelli 2002).
 Thus, the SES is a measure of the observed co-occurrence patterns relative to co-occurrence patterns due to chance.

 Statistical Analyses and Software